jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 Of course, new protocols can generally be designed to work with compact encoding, unless there is a significant reason not to.
-But efforts to modify existing protocols for the sake of encoding efficiency should be warranted by the above mentioned quantification results.
+But efforts to modify existing protocols for the sake of encoding efficiency should be further investigated by the above mentioned quantification results.

 ## Sustainable by Design: Data Governance Perspective {#bydesign}